skojaku/applied-soft-comp/docs/lecture-note/m02-language-model/reccurrent-neural-net.md

 ### Optimization

 RNNs can be trained using backpropagation.
-An RNN is a chain of recurrent layers.
 One can think of the RNN as a chain of layers, where each layer shares the same weights and takes the previous layer's output as input.

 ```{figure} ../figs/rnn-expanded.jpg
 :alt: RNN expanded